Japanese artist jailed for vagina boat says outraged, vows legal fight

 BATTLE

-Igarashi has touched off a debate on both women's rights and the freedom of artistic expression, said Kazuyuki Minami, her lead defense lawyer.
+Igarashi has touched off a debate on both women's rights and the freedom of artistic expression, said Kazuyuki Minami, her lead defence lawyer.

 The legal definition of what counts as obscenity is vague in Japan, and the key point of debate will be deciding whether the vagina itself can be considered obscene, said Minami.